unmade/apiwrappers/docs/index.rst

 .. code-block:: bash

-    pip install apiwrappers[requests,aiohttp]
+    pip install 'apiwrappers[aiohttp,requests]'

-*Note: extras are optional and mainly needed for the final user of your future API wrapper*
+*Note: extras are mainly needed for the final user of your API client*

 Getting Started
 ===============